-Malignant Salivary Tumors is a rare cancer that forms in tissues of salivary glands in the floor of the mouth and throughout the oropharynx, the parotid glands and the submandibular glands.
+Malignant Salivary Cancers are cancers that form in tissues of salivary glands in the floor of the mouth and throughout the oropharynx, the parotid glands and the submandibular glands.
 Cancer of the salivary glands commonly presents with one of several different histologies: mucoepidermoid, adenoid cystic, acinic cell, malignant mixed, squamous or adenocarcinoma.
 There are two rare histologies which have much worse prognosis than the standard pathological diagnoses: Anaplastic small cell and adenosquamous carcinoma of the salivary glands.

-Anaplastic Small Cell Carcinoma of the Salivary Glands is a neuroendocrine tumor which displays very aggressive metastatic behavior.
-Microscopically, the tumor cells have oval, hyperchromatic nuclei and scant amount of cytoplasm and are organized in sheets, strands, and nests.
+Anaplastic Small Cell Carcinoma of the Salivary Glands is a type of cancer which displays very aggressive metastatic behavior.
+Microscopically, the cancer cells have oval, hyperchromatic nuclei and scant amount of cytoplasm and are organized in sheets, strands, and nests.
 At time of diagnosis, distant metastatic disease is almost always present.

 Adenosquamous Carcinoma of the Salivary Glands is an extremely rare malignant neoplasm that simultaneously arises from surface mucosal epithelium and salivary gland ductal epithelium.
 The carcinoma shows histopathologic features of both squamous cell carcinoma and adenocarcinoma.
 In addition to swelling, adenosquamous carcinoma produces visible changes in the mucosa including erythema, ulceration, and induration.
 Pain frequently accompanies ulceration.
 This carcinoma behaves aggressively with extensive infiltrating local disease as well as distant metastatic disease.